enepomnyaschih/jwidget/guides/ensample1/README.md

 Let's bind the component elements to the data. jWidget library doesn't provide any magic HTML syntax for this.
 So, the template won't be changed, but we'll add some code in JS.
 The real tool that jWidget provides for us is the direct and fast access to [jQuery-wrappers](http://api.jquery.com) of all HTML elements, which have "jwid" attribute defined.
-You can access these elements inside method {@link JW.UI.Component#renderComponent}
+You can access these elements inside method {@link JW.UI.Component#afterRender}
 via method {@link JW.UI.Component#getElement}:

 **public/mt/tweetview/tweetview.js**